W-David-Porter/acim/src/text/3-the-innocent-perception/vi-judgement-and-the-authority-problem/index.md

 {% endif %}

-3. You have no idea of the tremendous release and deep peace that comes from meeting yourself and your brothers totally without judgement.
+3. You have no idea of the tremendous release and deep peace that comes from meeting yourself and your brothers totally without judgment.
-²When you recognise what you are and what your brothers are, you will realise that judging them in any way is without meaning.
+²When you recognize what you are and what your brothers are, you will realize that judging them in any way is without meaning.
 ³In fact, their meaning is lost to you precisely *because* you are judging them.
-⁴All uncertainty comes from the belief that you are under the coercion of judgement.
+⁴All uncertainty comes from the belief that you are under the coercion of judgment.
-⁵You do not need judgement to organise your life, and you certainly do not need it to organise yourself.
+⁵You do not need judgment to organise your life, and you certainly do not need it to organise yourself.
-⁶In the presence of knowledge all judgement is automatically suspended, and this is the process that enables recognition to replace perception.
+⁶In the presence of knowledge all judgment is automatically suspended, and this is the process that enables recognition to replace perception.

 ::: details Expanded
-You have no idea of the tremendous release and deep peace that comes from meeting yourself and [meeting] your brothers totally without judgement.
+You have no idea of the tremendous release and deep peace that comes from meeting yourself and [meeting] your brothers totally without judgment.
-²When you recognise what you are and [recognise] what your brothers are, you will realise that judging them [your brothers] in any way is without meaning.
+²When you recognize what you are and [recognize] what your brothers are, you will realize that judging them [your brothers] in any way is without meaning.
 ³In fact, their [your brothers’] meaning is lost to you precisely *because* you are judging them [your brothers].
-⁴All uncertainty comes from the belief that you are under the coercion of judgement.
+⁴All uncertainty comes from the belief that you are under the coercion of judgment.
-⁵You do not need judgement to organise your life, and you certainly do not need it [judgement] to organise yourself.
+⁵You do not need judgment to organise your life, and you certainly do not need it [judgment] to organise yourself.
-⁶In the presence of knowledge all judgement is automatically suspended, and this [judgement being suspended in the presence of knowledge] is the process that enables recognition to replace perception.
+⁶In the presence of knowledge all judgment is automatically suspended, and this [judgment being suspended in the presence of knowledge] is the process that enables recognition to replace perception.
 :::

 ::: details Substituted
-You have no idea of the tremendous release and deep peace that comes from meeting yourself and meeting your brothers totally without judgement.
+You have no idea of the tremendous release and deep peace that comes from meeting yourself and meeting your brothers totally without judgment.
-²When you recognise what you are and recognise what your brothers are, you will realise that judging your brothers in any way is without meaning.
+²When you recognize what you are and recognize what your brothers are, you will realize that judging your brothers in any way is without meaning.
 ³In fact, your brothers’ meaning is lost to you precisely *because* you are judging your brothers.
-⁴All uncertainty comes from the belief that you are under the coercion of judgement.
+⁴All uncertainty comes from the belief that you are under the coercion of judgment.
-⁵You do not need judgement to organise your life, and you certainly do not need judgement to organise yourself.
+⁵You do not need judgment to organise your life, and you certainly do not need judgment to organise yourself.
-⁶In the presence of knowledge all judgement is automatically suspended, and judgement being suspended in the presence of knowledge is the process that enables recognition to replace perception.
+⁶In the presence of knowledge all judgment is automatically suspended, and judgment being suspended in the presence of knowledge is the process that enables recognition to replace perception.
 :::

 ::: details Simplified
 Not judging brings peace.
 You do not need to judge.
-Giving up judgement enables perception to be given up.
+Giving up judgment enables perception to be given up.
 :::

 {% if showCommentary %}
 ::: details Commentary
 (1–3) …guiltlessness is in the Mind of the Father, it must be in our minds, too, beecause the Holy Spirit’s Love is the bridge that joins all our minds in one.
-Judging another or ourselves erases that innocence from our awareness, for judgement obviously means separation.
-Thus, our ego’s fear of the joining, marking the end of the thought of separation, leads us to choose judgement as the means of ‘protecting’ ourselves from the unifying Love of the Holy Spirit, reflected in this world by forgiveness.
-The great importance of giving up judgement as the prerequisite to peace is a major theme in the Course (Wapnick, AVI, p.
+Judging another or ourselves erases that innocence from our awareness, for judgment obviously means separation.
+Thus, our ego’s fear of the joining, marking the end of the thought of separation, leads us to choose judgment as the means of ‘protecting’ ourselves from the unifying Love of the Holy Spirit, reflected in this world by forgiveness.
+The great importance of giving up judgment as the prerequisite to peace is a major theme in the Course (Wapnick, AVI, p.
 143.)

 (1) …the benefits of the Holy Spirit, meaning the benefits of letting go of our guilt and experiencing the peace that comes from truly trusting in each other.
 (Wapnick, AVI, p.
 159.)
 :::